-Spaghetti, sausage and tomato ketchup is a popular dish and comprises the fundamentals of Haitian Spaghetti.
+Spaghetti, sausage and tomato ketchup is a popular dish and comprises the fundamentals of this dish.
 Spaghetti is very often eaten for breakfast and lunch in Haiti.
 This is because the carbs keep you full the rest of the day.
-Sausage and ketchup are key ingredients of Haitian Spaghetti.
+Sausage and ketchup are key ingredients of this dish.
 The rest of the flavors, herbs and spices are all up to you.
-I have made a simple and Haitian Spaghetti dish that can be made in no time and makes for an easy and filling meal for the whole family.
+I have made a simple and Haitian spaghetti dish that can be made in no time and makes for an easy and filling meal for the whole family.

 - 1 pound spaghetti

 - ½ cup of bell peppers diced, green or red